Discovery Document¶

 |---|---|---|---|---|

 | Speaking & Engagement | Clear, confident, and polished delivery.
-Engages the audience effectively. | Mostly clear delivery; occasional hesitations.
-Some engagement. | Somewhat unclear or monotone delivery.
-Limited audience connection. | Unclear or overly quiet; little effort to engage. |
+Engages the audience effectively throughout. | Mostly clear delivery; occasional hesitations.
+Some effort to engage the audience. | Somewhat unclear or monotone delivery.
+Limited connection with the audience. | Unclear, overly quiet, or distracting delivery; little effort to engage. |

-| Clarity & Structure | Presentation has a strong flow and clearly communicates purpose and outcomes. | Mostly clear with logical structure; a few transitions are rough. | Somewhat hard to follow; lacks organization or clarity in places. | Difficult to follow; unclear organization or missing key ideas. |
+| Clarity & Structure | Strong, logical flow.
+Clearly communicates purpose, methodology, and outcomes. | Mostly clear with logical structure; transitions between topics are mostly smooth. | Somewhat hard to follow; lacks organization or clarity in specific sections. | Difficult to follow; unclear organization or missing key ideas. |

 | Category | Excellent | Good | Adequate | Needs Work |